Lease Extensions Experts

 In the United Kingdom, property is sold and classified as either freehold or leasehold.
 A lease is a document setting out which property a ‘lease’-holder owns, for how long, any ground rent or service charge payable, and the terms under which the property is held.
 It essentially governs your relationship with your freeholder, and is vital to your property ownership.

-A lease extension is a process that allows you to extend the length of your lease, usually for an additional 90 years.
+The lease extension process allows you to extend the length of your lease, usually for an additional 90 years.
 The terms of this new lease will be set out in a separate document known as a ‘deed of extension’, and will be overseen and executed by your freeholder.

 There are a number of reasons you might want to extend your lease: